Louis-MG/META-DIFF/README.md

 git clone https://github.com/Louis-MG/META-DIFF.git
 ```

 Get your functional database ready by following instructions at [MicrobeAnnotator](https://github.com/cruizperez/MicrobeAnnotator).
 Don't worry, it's just a few lines that take a while.
+Recommandation is the full database, and the pipeline uses the Diamond search.
 Copy the path to the MicrobeAnnotator_DB in the `snakemake/config.yaml` file:
 ```
 microbeannotator_db_path: "/path/to/MicrobeAnnotator_DB/"